ZhenyingZhu/StudyNotes/OS_Ubuntu.md

 - Steam can add game and select Proton.
 It creates a folder with a windows drive.
 - On Ubuntu, if installed by snap, files are under `~/snap/steam/common/` instead of `~`, for example `~/snap/steam/common/.local/share` have saves

+Since Snap is using a sandbox, has a lot of compatability issues.
+Don't use.

 ## Cloud Drive

 rclone can be used for mounting OneDrive